#SIITR25 program

 Welcome to Day 2

-The work of healing
+The complexity of response

 10:20